What is Remarketing and How Does it Work?

 To answer all these questions, let’s take them step by step.

-Depending on the type of business you are running, the goals can be different.
-For example, if you own an e-commerce site, you might want more sales as soon as possible.
+Knowing where you aim is important; thus, setting realistic goals for your ad is the perfect way to start your remarketing strategy.
+The goals can vary depending on the type of business you run.
+For example, if you own an e-commerce site, you might want to increase sales as soon as possible.

 On the other hand, if you provide services that require an extended sales cycle, such as professional consulting in a specific field, you might enjoy more people leaving their e-mail addresses on your site in the first place.

-That way, you can start as many customer journeys as possible and help them through the whole process of purchasing your services.
+That way, you can start as many customer journeys as possible and help them through purchasing your services.

-Each business has a buyer persona, and thanks to that, they know what type of people they have to acquire through ads.
-A customer persona also helps when deciding what channels to use for your ad.
+Each business has a buyer persona, which helps them determine the type of people they need to acquire through ads.
+A customer persona also helps when deciding what channels to use for an ad.

 You can advertise through search engines, such as Google Ads and Microsoft Advertising, or social media platforms, like Facebook or Twitter.
-And there is also another crucial part of a remarketing strategy: email remarketing.
+Another crucial part of a remarketing strategy is email remarketing.

-Advertising through social media gives you more interaction because people can also leave a like, comment, or even share your post while also being redirected to your website.
-Through social media, you will gain new customers through both the remarketing tag installed on your website and the users interacting with your ad on the platforms where it is running.
+Advertising through social media gives you more interaction because people can also leave a like, comment, or even share your post while being redirected to your website.
+Through social media, you will gain new customers through the remarketing tag installed on your website and the users interacting with your ad on its running platforms.

-Moreso, for example, Facebook allows you to upload contact lists and retarget those people or use the pixel in order to acquire users from your website.
+For example, Facebook allows you to upload contact lists and retarget those people or use the pixel to acquire users from your website.

-When you create a campaign on the search engines, your ad can be visible on every partner website of that specific search engine.
-Thus, there is a high possibility that you get greater visibility by using Google Ads rather than Facebook.
-However, keep in mind that even Facebook has some partner websites, and they can deliver some banners to you through the articles you see on the platform.
+When you create a campaign on search engines, your ad can be visible on every partner website of that specific search engine.
+Thus, it is highly probable that you will get greater visibility by using Google Ads rather than Facebook.
+However, remember that even Facebook has some partner websites, and they can deliver banners to you through the articles you see on the platform.

 But let’s think about it another way: why not use both?

-You can make the best of both worlds by using social media and search engines simultaneously.
-There cannot be anything but benefits when being noticeable in more places.
+By using social media and search engines simultaneously, you can get the best of both worlds.
+Being noticeable in more places has benefits.
 When people see your brand on various platforms multiple times, they are even more triggered and tend to make a purchase even quicker.

-Although a lot of advertisers decide to use both platforms for their remarketing ads, some of them see a greater opportunity in using only one.
-It depends on the strategy, the brand’s field, and the “trump cards” one is keeping.
+Although many advertisers decide to use both platforms for their remarketing ads, some see a greater opportunity in using only one.
+It depends on the strategy, the brand’s field, and the “trump cards” one keeps.

 Furthermore, never forget about email remarketing.
-It is a great way to reach users who have not completed a purchase just yet.
+It is a great way to reach users who have not yet completed a purchase.
 You can send them recommendations, kind reminders about the full shopping cart they have left on your website, or even updates about the products they have previously purchased.
 Always remind them you are aware of their needs.

-Moreover, you can automate your email marketing and send some personalized emails, based on a user’s activity on your website.
-For example, a user who have just visited some pages and spent a relevant amount of time on the website will receive a specific email.
+Moreover, you can automate your email marketing and send personalized emails based on a user’s activity on your website.
+For example, a user who has just visited some pages and spent a relevant amount of time on the website will receive a specific email.

-On the other hand, someone who has added some items to their shopping cart will be sent a different email, with other approach and CTA.
+On the other hand, someone who has added some items to their shopping cart will receive a different email with a different approach and CTA.

-If you own an eCommerce business, make sure you target people based on their location.
+If you own an eCommerce business, target people based on their location.
 For example, if your online shop delivers in the United States only, what’s the point of targeting people from Europe?
-Not only will it be a waste of money, but it will also lead to a decrease in user sentiment, as people will be disappointed with you not being able to deliver their orders.
+Not only will it be a waste of money, but it will also decrease user sentiment, as people will be disappointed with you not being able to deliver their orders.

 The most important thing is that your audience has to be designed especially for the campaign’s goal.
-For example, if you want to significantly raise your number of orders on some of the basic products, you can target people with various monthly earnings.
+For example, if you want to significantly increase your number of orders on some basic products, you can target people with various monthly earnings.

 On the other hand, if your goal is to sell luxurious items or services, try to deliver your ad to people with medium to high earnings.
-This way, you will interact with the ones whom you know can afford to buy those products.
+This way, you will interact with those who can afford those products.

 Your brand’s marketing strategy has to be like a puzzle.
-Each piece should work with the other to get the best from it in the end.
+Each piece should work with the other to achieve the best result.
 Thus, your message should work with the CTA and the visuals.

-Each platform allows some specific ad formats, so try to design your visuals to comply with the requirements.
-Moreso, keep the design simple for the information to be readable and intriguing.
+Each platform allows specific ad formats, so try to design your visuals to comply with the requirements.
+Keep the design simple so that the information is readable and intriguing.

 White space is important, too.
 The key is to drive the user directly to the main idea you want to deliver.